Nespresso compatible capsules

 Improving the Nespresso coffee capsule experience

-We have been involved in the single-serve portion control market for more than 5 years and naturally we have developed useful insights for what it really takes to make a quality consumable product like a capsule or pod.
+Naturally along this journey we have developed useful insights for what it really takes to make a quality single-serve portion control product like a capsule or pod.

 We continue to support the ESE POD market with our premium coffees and see our developments in the capsule segment as strategically important.